mkdecisiondev/devdocs/aws/introduction-to-lambda/introduction-to-lambda.md

 This code is fine (it'll work), but for our purposes we are going to format it differently.
 Change it to this:

-    module.exports.handler = function (event, context, cb) {
+    module.exports.handler = function (event, context, callback) {
-        cb(null, 'Hello from Lambda');
+        callback(null, 'Hello from Lambda');
     };

 This fits with MK's backend coding standards.
 Click the "Save" button on the top right.

-This function's name, as you may have noticed, is "handler".
+This function's name, as you may have noticed, is `handler`.
 In your code, you should always refer to it as such, because that's the best way to call your Lambda function.
 Take a good look at the parameters also.
 They are:

 * **event**: This is the input from the event.
 If you call a Lambda function and put in an input, it can be accessed through this parameter.
 Examples of valid input are strings, the `null` keyword, and JSON.
 * **context**: This generally contains data about the Lambda runtime environment.
-In some tutorials you may see it omitted (along with callback/cb), but you should always input it.
+In some tutorials you may see it omitted (along with callback), but you should always input it.
-* **cb**: Stands for "callback," but we've shortened it to save time when coding.
-Lambda doesn't return anything in handlers.
+* **callback**: Lambda doesn't return anything in handlers.
 Instead, you are expected to input your response in a callback function.
-If your code is successful, you must finish your function with `cb(null, [value])`, and if it is unsuccessful and you want to callback an error, you must finish your function with `cb([error], null)`.
+If your code is successful, you must finish your function with `callback(null, [value])`, and if it is unsuccessful and you want to callback an error, you must finish your function with `callback([error], null)`.
 Some tutorials will omit the callback function, but keep in mind that if you want your Lambda function to yield a response you must include the callback function.

 At the top right of the page, you'll see a button entitled "Test".
 To the left of that is a dropdown that says "Select a test event."